 We’ve had to do some mandatory training such as Attachment and Paediatric First Aid.
 There’s also bespoke training, for example a day was organised for carers to learn how to take care of Afro hair.

 What advice would you give to others thinking of fostering?

 Do it!
 Throughout our journey, foster carers told us it would be the best thig we’d ever do, and whilst there are days when we think, this is hard, it has been the best thing we’ve ever done, and the most rewarding.
 It’s the best decision we’ve ever made.

-If you'd like to find out more about fostering with us, please join us at our next Information Evening on the 11th July.
+If you'd like to find out more about fostering with us, please join us at our next Information Morning on the 18th August.
 Meet the team, find out about what fostering involves, learn who we're looking for and how to apply.
 You will be able to hear first-hand from some of our experienced foster carers and ask them questions.